A letter from Victor:

 When running track wasn’t enough to pay for college, Victor became an EMT and continued to work several part-time jobs to make ends meet.
-Learning that he needed a four-year degree, he left track behind to focus on his education, and joined the National Guard to cover his tuition.
-After transferring to Arizona State University with the help of the National Guard, GI Bill, a Pell Grant and three part-time jobs, Victor was finally on the path to a four-year degree.
+Learning that he needed a four-year degree, he left track behind to focus on his education, and joined the National Guard to help cover his tuition.
+After transferring to Arizona State University with the help of the National Guard, GI Bill, a need-based grants, and three part-time jobs, Victor was finally on the path to a four-year degree.

 When the U.S. was attacked on September 11, 2001, Victor’s unit in the National Guard was put on alert, and that is when he decided to devote his life to public service.
 After graduating two years later with a Political Science degree and certificate in International Relations, Victor joined US Army active duty and excelled, becoming a Military Intelligence Officer and being selected for Ranger School.
 When an airborne training accident left Victor temporarily paralyzed from the waist down, he went through months of physical therapy, traction, epidural shots, and what seemed like endless treatments to walk and eventually run.